 These are some of the measures needed to be adopted to prevent fire outbreaks below:

-• Create awareness to use fire-retardant furniture, carpets, curtains, etc.
+- Create awareness of using fire-retardant furniture, carpets, curtains, etc.

-• When using extension cords, protect them from damage and do not put them across doorways or anywhere they will be stepped on or chafed.
+- Protect extension cords from damage.
+Do not put them across doorways or anywhere they will be stepped on or chafed.

-• Do not plug an extension cord into another, and do not plug more than one extension cord into one outlet.
+- Do not plug one extension cord into another or more than one extension cord into one outlet.

 FIRE OUTBREAK AND RESPONSE TECHNIQUES